urchihe/news-aggregator/README.md

 This News Aggregator application collects and displays news articles by scraping data from multiple external news APIs.
 Currently, it integrates with three major news APIs: NewsAPI, The Guardian, and The New York Times.
 The application is designed to be easily extensible, allowing additional APIs to be added by simply updating the config/news_source file.

-The front end is built using React and TypeScript, employing Redux and Redux Toolkit for efficient state management.
+The front end is built using React, employing Redux and Redux Toolkit for efficient state management.
 The backend is powered by Laravel and MySQL, utilizing Redis for job queueing to improve the performance and retry efficiency when scraping external APIs.
 This ensures smooth operation and reliability when handling large volumes of data or retries during network or API failures.

 The system is designed for scalability and performance, making it an ideal solution for aggregating and presenting news content from multiple trusted sources.